rthrbrs/styleguide/docs/Places.md

 Use **Slovak** to refer to a person belonging the majority Slavic ethnic group in Slovakia.
 When referring to the country's language, government, institutions, or citizens (not all of whom are Slovak), use the word **Slovakian**.

+## Former Soviet Republics

+**TODO**

+* avoid the label "former Soviet Republic" unless absolutely necessary for context
+* avoid translating specific administrative units such as _oblasts_
+* do not transliterate place names based on the Russian spelling

 ## Turkey

+**TODO**

 ## Ukraine

-As mentioned [above](ToponymsAndEthnonyms.md#spelling-of-place-names), avoid the use of Russian and Soviet-Era names such as "Kiev" and "the Ukraine."
+As mentioned [above](Places.md#spelling-of-place-names), avoid the use of Russian and Soviet-Era names such as "Kiev" and "the Ukraine."

 ### Chernobyl